Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

 OpenIMU Server
 ===============

-To capture data using the Aceinna Navigation Studio, the first step is to start the python-based server that will capture the serial data streaming over the COM port.
+To capture data using the `Aceinna Navigation Studio <https://developers.aceinna.com>`__, the first step is to start the python-based server that will capture the serial data streaming over the COM port.
 This can be done by sending the following command at a terminal prompt from the *python-openimu* folder:

 ::